Esther4s/Forest_Mafia/replit.md

 # Overview

-"Лесная Возня" is a Telegram bot that implements a forest-themed version of the classic Mafia party game.
+"Лес и Волки" is a Telegram bot that implements a forest-themed version of the classic Mafia party game.
 Players are assigned roles as various forest animals divided into two teams: predators (wolves and fox) and herbivores (hares, mole, and beaver).
 The game alternates between night and day phases, where predators hunt their prey while herbivores try to survive and identify the threats during voting phases.

 # User Preferences